 Yet, as your home and the things in it probably add up to almost everything you own, spending some time getting the right cover in place could be the best thing you ever did.
-Start with our simple guide to home insurance.
+Start with our simple home insurance guide.

 What is home insurance?

 Home insurance (or house insurance) is the collective term used to refer to two kinds of cover – buildings insurance and contents insurance.

 What does home insurance cover?

 It also covers any outhouses or garages.
 You can claim on your buildings insurance if the structure of your home is damaged, such as by fire, storms, a break-in, a fallen tree, subsidence – where the ground under your home swells – and flooding or escape of water.

 Contents insurance covers anything that’s not fixed in your home – basically what would fall out if you could pick it up and turn it upside down.

 When do I need house insurance?

-However, if you are buying your home with a mortgage, the lender will want to see adequate buildings cover is in place – although you are not obliged to buy the policy from your mortgage provider.
+However, if you are buying your home with a mortgage, the lender will want to see that adequate buildings cover is in place – although you are not obliged to buy the policy from your mortgage provider.

-Most people could not afford to rebuild their house and buy all their possessions again if they were to lose it all, in a fire for example.
+Most people could not afford to rebuild their house and buy all their possessions again if they were to lose it all in a fire, for example.